perbu/pamphlet/README.md

 ## Who This Is For

 Go developers wanting to learn Rust.
+Rust might not be very productive compared to Go, but I've found it to be a lot of fun to program.

 ## Who This Is Not For

 - Complete beginners to programming
 - People with time and attention span to read the entire book.
-[The Book](https://doc.rust-lang.org/book/) covers it.
+[The Book](https://doc.rust-lang.org/book/) covers it better.

 ## How to Read This